TAKE A LOOK-East Asia Summit in Indonesia

-commercial shipping lane at the heart of growing tensions among Asian leaders.

-Asian leaders and their dialogue partners met this week on the Indonesian
+Asian leaders and their dialogue partners meet this week on the Indonesian

 For stories on the East Asia Summit (EAS), click on the codes on the right: